 Why participate in the Work Study Program?

-Unlike other on-campus work, the Work Study program has your learning at the centre of the experience.
+The Work Study program has your learning at the centre of the experience.
 All Work Study students are expected to set learning goals for their experience to help ensure you are intentional about what knowledge and skills you want to strengthen and develop in your role.
 To help you, we recommend completing the activities in the Work Study eModule series (or Professional Development Workbook) and consider some of the career workshops available on your campus (go to the Events & Workshops CLNx page and select your campus).
 The eModules/Workbook are optional and your supervisor may choose to support your learning goals in another way.

-- University of Toronto Student
+- Be a University of Toronto student

-Fall/Winter 2021-22 Course Load:
+Summer 2023 Course Load:

 Please log in to CLNx to access more information:

-- Hours and Rate of Pay
+Hours and Rate of Pay

-- How to Find the Best Position and Get Hired!
+How to Find the Best Position and Get Hired!